Should You Still Pull Out With A Condom? | Safe Sex Facts

 Why Some Consider Adding Withdrawal

 Withdrawal relies heavily on timing and control.
-It’s less reliable because pre-ejaculate fluid may contain sperm capable of causing pregnancy.
+It’s less reliable because pre-ejaculate fluid can sometimes contain sperm, and withdrawal errors are common in real life.
 Typical use effectiveness hovers around 78%, meaning roughly 22 out of 100 couples relying solely on withdrawal may conceive over a year.

 By combining condom use with withdrawal—pulling out before ejaculation even while wearing a condom—some believe they reduce risk further.
 The logic is simple: if the condom breaks or slips at the moment of ejaculation, pulling out reduces direct sperm exposure inside the vagina.